Civic engagement and community

-- provision of direct services – student volunteers, student placements/internships, provision of specialist advice (eg legal advice) by academics, provision of specialist skills (animation, ICT, group work), mentoring, life-long learning, free consultancy and other support, contribution to governance via board membership, trusteeships, etc.
+- Provision of direct services – student volunteers, student placements and internships, provision of specialist academic advice (for example legal advice), provision of specialist skills, mentoring, opportunities for life-long learning, free consultancy, contribution to governance via board membership and trusteeships.

-- development work – contributing to capacity building work with neighbourhood, faith and other communities, business and social enterprise, work with service user and special interest groups, civic partnerships with schools and voluntary organisations.
+- Development work – capacity building work with neighbourhood, faith and other community and voluntary, community and social enterprise (VCSE) organisations, work with service user and special interest groups, civic partnerships with schools and voluntary organisations.

-- engagement in policy and product development and social innovation – through research and KE contributing to policy development in local and national government, public services, social enterprises.
+- Engagement in policy and social innovation – through research and knowledge exchange contributing to policy development in local and national government and across the second and third sector.

-- discharging ethical responsibilities – to inform the public about socially sensitive research bearing upon, for example, developments in nanotechnologies, bioengineering, new management technologies, climate science, human trafficking, etc.
+- Discharging ethical responsibilities – to inform the public about socially sensitive research topics, such as, developments in nanotechnologies and bioengineering.

-- producing works to be seen by large audiences, such as Centre for Music concerts, visual art, performance and digital media outputs
+- Producing work to be seen by large audiences – such as Centre for Music concerts, visual art, performance and digital media outputs.

-- mobilizing the university’s physical infrastructure as a public resource – Spike Island, Centre for Sport, Transport, plans for the new campus
+- Mobilising the University’s physical infrastructure as a public resource – through Spike Island, our Centre for Sport, transport and our plans for the new campus.